solo-io/gloo-connect/getting-started/README.md

 You can find all three binaries in the release bundle.

+*NOTE*: Consul 1.2.0 has a [known issue](https://github.com/hashicorp/consul/issues/4345) when 2 services are configured (as done in this guide).
+This will be fixed in version 1.2.1, that will be released soon.
+In the mean time you will need to compile consul from master or [download a precompiled version from our latest release](https://github.com/solo-io/gloo-connect/releases/download/v0.1.0/consul) (where the bug is fixed).

 ## Demo web µ-service

 In this guide we will run a demo µ-service to simulate a microservice with an HTTP interface.